 “If I were given the opportunity to exchange my life for Sherrice’s and bring her back, I would not hesitate, not even for a second.”

 “Can you imagine what it would be like to open your eyes, not knowing where you were or how you got there?
 To find yourself looking down on a half-naked, dying little girl?”
-Strohmeyer said.
+Strohmeyer asked.

-“You killed an innocent child who wasn’t doing anything to you,” Sherrice’s mother, Yolanda Manuel, responded.
-“I don’t know what possessed you.
+Sherrice’s mother responded.
+She said, “You killed an innocent child who wasn’t doing anything to you.
+I don’t know what possessed you.
 You are a demon, a devil.
 I can’t forgive you.
 I want you to suffer.”

 In 2000, Strohmeyer appealed his conviction.
 He claimed his attorneys pressured him to plead guilty to the charges.